PlexDevelopment/Website/docs/customization/config.md

   - "ENDER_DRAGON"
   - "MINECART_TNT"

+# Limit entities per chunk
+entity_limit:
+  # Is the mob limit enabled?
+  mob_limit_enabled: true
+  # The maximum number of mobs allowed in a chunk
+  max_mobs_per_chunk: 50
+  # The available ceiling for the maximum number of mobs
+  mob_limit_ceiling: 500

 # See https://docs.plex.us.org/docs/customization/config#worlds for documentation
 # These gamerules apply to all worlds on the server
 global_gamerules: